NicoleSwierstra/Rstdlib/README.md

 | ------------- | ------------- |
 | RandomCollection.h(pp) | stores a collection of items with certain "rarity" for use in rng lootbox type systems |
 | Easing.hpp | functions for 1D easing and interpolation, for animations or other things |

+there's no licence because idk how to do that